 We will accomplish our mission by:

-- Building the Stacey Sauerberg Institute of Technology: a center for technical education, connectivity, mentorship and inspirational content.
+Building the Stacey Sauerberg Technology Center for technical education, connectivity, mentorship and inspirational content.

 Leadership of SSI

 Hilda Mahare, an experienced leader, role model, and the wife of our executive director in Tanzania, serves as the director of the Stacey Sauerberg Initiative at the City of Hope.
 Hilda is a secondary school teacher and guidance counselor and is a labor leader among teachers.
 She leads our efforts with the girls at TCOH, especially the secondary students.
-As an ambassador for women’s leadership and TCOH, she will be visiting the United States November 2017.
+As an ambassador for women’s leadership and TCOH, she will be visiting the United States in from time to time.

-In this inaugural year of the Stacey Sauerberg Initiative, we are building the foundation of education and growth for the coming years.
-In keeping with our plans for the Dr. John Chacha Secondary School and Institute of Leadership, our current fundraising goals include the development of adequate teacher housing, sustainable water access, an athletic field, student transportation and the purchase of additional land for continued growth of the campus.
+Through the Stacey Sauerberg Initiative, we are building the foundation of education and growth for the coming years.
+In keeping with our plans for the Dr. John Chacha Secondary School and Institute of Leadership, our current fundraising goals include sustainable water access, an athletic field, student transportation (school bus) and the purchase of additional land for continued growth of the campus.

 In addition to fundraising, we seek to establish partnerships with individuals and organizations to realize this bold vision.
 For more information about how to get involved, visit www.teamworkcityofhope.com